 CGI 4 Planning views

 NPPF9 encourages the use of innovative visual tools in planning applications.
 You may still need to submit a stack of reports but the objectors always latch onto the visuals.
-So worth considering the views very carefully, if the design does fit and works with the local environment, then why not show it and give the public peace of mind.
+So worth considering the views very carefully, if the design fits and works with the local environment, then why not show it and give the public peace of mind.

 ( copyright H4 2006)